Author Guidelines

 Special Issues may include specific criteria for inclusion of different article types, consult the main page for any open Special Issue for details.

-All article types will be published under a Creative Commons Attribution 4.0 (CC-BY 4.0) license by default, with a possibility for customization should the authors request it.
+All article types will be published under a Creative Commons Attribution 4.0 (CC-BY 4.0) license by default, or specific licenses required by authors' employers or requested by authors.

-The following section outlines the baseline requirements for submitting a manuscript to Seismica, for both research integrity and formatting.
+The following section outlines the baseline requirements for submitting a manuscript to Seismica, for both formatting and ethical authorship.

 Formatting for submission: For initial submission, authors should submit a PDF file containing the manuscript and figures, and a separate PDF for any Supplementary Materials.
 Minimum formatting requirements for initial submission of a manuscript are: